ddsouz5/oneliners/README.md

 Use tee to process a pipe with two or more processes

     echo "tee can split a pipe in two" | tee >(rev) >(tr ' ' '_')

+Reverse the order of a text (last line becomes first...)

+    tac text.txt